At a Glance

 - Coordinate part-day programs to provide full-day child care

-- Review and comment on proposals sent to CDD
+- Review and comment on proposals sent to EESD

-- Identify up to two members to review and score CDD applications on request
+- Identify up to two members to review and score EESD applications on request

 What are projects specific or unique to the Council?

 Committees of the Council are organized to further the goals of the Strategic Plan.
 Membership includes both Council members and interested community members.
-Committees generally meet during the second half of bi-monthly Council meetings, and between if necessary.
+Committees generally meet prior to the full bi-monthly Council meetings, and they may also meet at other times if necessary.

 Provides information and policy strategy to the Council on local, state and federal public policy as it relates to child care, early care and education, and children and families.